The concept of Trikaya (3 bodies) was developed in the Yogacara. It is also represented as Gankyil[1], which symbolizes the primordial energy.

 The Mahayana Buddhist develops a Dharmakaya body (body of the emptiness of the mind) comparable to the Hindu Paramatma-Purusha.
 Sometimes the Dharmakaya is more associated with the wisdom and the Rupakaya as form-kaya is associated with the compassion.

 A statement like 'The Dharmakaya of Nirmanakaya is Amitabha' then corresponds to the doctrine that Shiva as a destroyer also has formaspects in the form of lingams (symbolic meaning).
-There is in this regard also a hindu Brahma-Bhairava.
+There is in this regard also a hindu Bhairava-Brahma.

 According to Rudolf Steiner, Buddhas who represent the Dharmakaya have since 6-7. century been denominated as Adibuddhas or Dhyani-Buddhas (tib. sku lnga rgyal po).